Services

 • Recognising and addressing group-based biases and thought patterns

-• Developing a shared framework for evaluating complex problems
+• Developing shared frameworks for evaluating complex problems

-• Fostering critical thinking and reflective practices across the team
+• Embedding critical thinking and reflective routines across the team

 Topics covered

-Critical thinking group decision-making, bias detection, argument quality, premortems, red teaming, AI in the loop
+Critical thinking, team communication, decision architecture, bias detection, argument quality, premortems, red teaming, AI in the loop etc.

 Scientific foundation

-Research on team decision-making shows that structured reflection routines and clearly defined decision frameworks improve coordination, reduce rework, and lead to higher-quality outcomes.
+Research on team decision-making shows that structured reflection routines and clearly defined decision architectures improve coordination, reduce rework and lead to higher-quality outcomes.
 Studies further demonstrate that psychological safety and shared bias awareness significantly enhance communication quality and decision speed (Rutka et al., 2023; Jones & Roelofsma, 2000; Curșeu & Schruijer, 2012; Midtgård & Selart, 2025).

-Workshops are always scientifically grounded, yet never abstract.
-Each format is practical, interactive, and tailored to your team’s specific dynamics and needs.
+Workshops are scientifically grounded yet never abstract.
+Each format is practical, interactive and tailored to your team’s specific dynamics and communication culture.

 Schedule a team workshop